 The following table is provided for your information only.
 It shows the results of our testing for coliform and E. Coli.
 These tests are usually of interest to most drinking water users.
-Testing is conducted twice a month throughout the year.
-During 2015 the City collected one sample that contained total coliform bacteria.
-Repeat sample at the initial site and sites upstream and downstream of the sample site came back absent for all bacteria
+Testing is conducted three times a month throughout the year.

-INFORMATION TEST RESULTS CONTAMINANT Detected Y/N UNIT MCLG AL Likely Source of Contamination Microbiological Contaminants: Tests done twice each month on 2 locations TOTAL COLIFORM BACTERIA Y Р Р 0 Presence of coliform bacteria in 5% of monthly samples Naturally present in the environment FECAL COLIFORM AND/OR E.COLI N N N 0 Routine sample and repeat sample are total coliform positive, and one is also fecal coliform or E. coli positive Human and animal fecal waste
+INFORMATION TEST RESULTS CONTAMINANT Detected Y/N UNIT MCLG AL Likely Source of Contamination Microbiological Contaminants: Tests done twice each month on 3 locations TOTAL COLIFORM BACTERIA N Р Р 0 Presence of coliform bacteria in 5% of monthly samples Naturally present in the environment FECAL COLIFORM AND/OR E.COLI N N N 0 Routine sample and repeat sample are total coliform positive, and one is also fecal coliform or E. coli positive Human and animal fecal waste